 The albacore port sampling programme was established during the 1996-97 albacore fishing season.
 The first two years of sampling were funded through SPC, but the programme has been funded by the Ministry for Primary Industries (costs recovered from industry) since 1998-99.
 Sampling typically occurs at ports on the west coast of New Zealand during the austral summer.
-During the duration of the programme over 118,000 albacore have been sampled for length and 12% of these were also sampled for weight.
-The length frequency data are provided to the Commission annually and have been incorporated into the regional assessment for south Pacific albacore.
+During the duration of the programme over 123,200 albacore have been sampled for length and 12.4% of these were also sampled for weight.
+The length frequency data are provided to the Commission annually.
+Due to its importance, New Zealand troll fishery monitoring data is included in the 2023-2026 WCPFC "Tuna Assessment Research Plan (TARP) for key tuna species assessments".

-In 2005, the Ministry for Primary Industries funded the development of a port sampling programme for swordfish.
+In 2005, the Ministry for Primary Industries funded the development of a sampling programme for swordfish.
 This programme was subsequently extended to include large tunas (bigeye, yellowfin, and Pacific bluefin) for which fish processors often collect individual processed weight data as part of their operations.
 It has been possible to collect individual weights for over 80% of the catch of some species.